The Truth About Natural Acne Remedies

 Bar soap is not an ideal remedy for blemished skin.
 Some soaps should never be used on blemished skin.
 An abrasive soap like Lava will only injure the walls of pores and push acne bacteria beneath the surface of the skin, replacing pimples with nodules.
 A fragrant soap like Irish Spring will trigger allergic reactions and shrink pores, forming a little prison for acne bacteria.
-And any floating soap like Ivory, and any soap that generates a lather of big bubbles, can break down the proteins in the skin by detergent action.
-This also just traps bacteria inside the skin, where they can do even more harm.
+This just traps bacteria inside the skin, where they can do even more harm.

 But some soaps are generally safe for the skin.
-Neutrogena Transparent Facial Bar and Cetaphil soaps are gentle enough for all but the most sensitive skin (in which case no other soap will work, either).
+Gentle soaps like Neutrogena Transparent Facial Bar and Cetaphil soaps, are fine for all but the most sensitive skin.
 Wash your hands before you wash your face.
 Then make a lather of these soaps in your hands, and apply the foamy lather to your face.
 Let the lather do the work of cleansing your skin, and then rinse off with warm water, patting dry with a clean towel.
 Never rub your face with a washcloth or with a bare bar of soap—this can damage your skin.
-Soap is not an ideal solution for blemish care, but if it’s what you can afford, you can make it work.
+Cleansing your face with a mild soap twice a day1 has been shown to be the best regimen for reducing acne.

 2. Lemon juice, freshly squeezed.